GauravASY/Security-Operation-Agent-v2/README.md

 4. AI agent analyzes document and extracts structured data (IoCs, TTPs, victim info)
 5. Structured data is stored in PostgreSQL for efficient querying
 6. Users query the system through natural language, which is processed by specialized agents
-7. Agents retrieve relevant information from vector store and/or SQL database
+7. Agents retrieve relevant information from vector store, SQL database, or Wazuh SIEM
 8. Results are streamed back to the user interface in real-time